connellmcg/fileHarvester/README.md

 ## About FileHarvester

 FileHarvester is a python3 script that will scrape a target for files of a defined exention.
-The default files this will look for are: pdf, doc and dox.
+The default files this will look for are: pdf, doc and docx.
 You can append with your own using the -a command.

 ## Screenshots